Humber Bridge: Opening

-The bridge opened to traffic on 24 June 1981 at a final cost of £91 million.
+Official opening

 It was opened officially by Queen Elizabeth II on 17 July 1981, in a ceremony that included a prayer of dedication by the Archbishop of York and a fly-past by the Red Arrows.

 World record

 With a centre span of 1410 m and a total length of 2220 m, the Humber Bridge was the longest single-span suspension bridge in the world for 17 years, until the Akashi Kaikyō Bridge opened in Japan on 5 April 1998.

 Local benefits

 The road-distance between Hull and Grimsby fell by nearly 60 mi; the town of Scunthorpe and environs were relieved of the passing traffic between Hull and Grimsby.

 Bridge statistics

 The bridge's surface takes the form of a dual carriageway with a lower-level foot and cycle path on both sides.
 There is a permanent 50 mi/h speed limit on the full length of the bridge.

 Each tower consists of a pair of hollow vertical concrete columns, each 155.5 m tall and tapering from 6 m square at the base to 4.5 × 4.75 m at the top.
 The bridge is designed to tolerate constant motion and bends more than 3 m in winds of 80 mph.
 The towers, although vertical, are 36 mm farther apart at the top than the bottom due to the curvature of the Earth.

 The total length of the suspension cable is 71000 km.
 The north tower is on the bank and has foundations down to 8 m.
 The south tower is in the water, and descends to 36 m as a consequence of the shifting sandbanks that make up the estuary.

 The bridge held the record for the world's longest single-span suspension bridge for 17 years, from its opening in July 1981 until the opening of the Akashi Kaikyō Bridge in April 1998.
 In June 2024, it became the thirteenth-longest, single-span suspension bridge.
 The central span, at 1410 m, is the longest in Britain and in the Western Hemisphere.
 It remains the longest single-span suspension bridge in the world that can be crossed on foot or by bicycle.

 The bridge is crossed twice during the annual Humber Bridge Half Marathon in June, and Hull Marathon in September.